 - Exclusive Remedy for SDI Warranties; Warranty Exclusion.

-- If SDI fails to conform to a warranty in clause (b)(i) or (ii) of this Section and SDI does not render the Service conforming within 30 days of Subscriber’s written notice to SDI of the nonconformity, then, as Subscriber’s sole and exclusive remedy for any nonconformity, Subscriber may immediately terminate its subscription for the Service upon notice to SDI, and SDI shall refund Subscriber a pro rata amount of any prepaid Fees applicable to the unused portion of the then-current Subscription Term (excluding any excluding any fees for Professional Services or other one-time fees).
+- If SDI fails to conform to a warranty in clause (b)(i) or (ii) of this Section and SDI does not render the Service conforming within 30 days of Subscriber’s written notice to SDI of the nonconformity, then, as Subscriber’s sole and exclusive remedy for any nonconformity, Subscriber may immediately terminate its subscription for the Service upon notice to SDI, and SDI shall refund Subscriber a pro rata amount of any prepaid Fees applicable to the unused portion of the then-current Subscription Term (excluding any fees for Professional Services or other one-time fees).
 The refund will be calculated from the date that Subscriber notifies SDI of the nonconformity.

 - SDI’s warranty in clause (b)(iii) of this Section will expire 30 days after the completion of the Professional Services, and Subscriber must notify SDI of any breach of warranty before that expiration date.
 Subscriber’s sole and exclusive remedy for SDI’s breach of the warranty in clause (b)(iii) will be, at SDI’s option, to (A) use commercially reasonable efforts to reperform the Professional Services in a manner that conforms to the warranty or (B) refund to Subscriber the fees paid by Subscriber to SDI for the nonconforming Professional Services.